SweenyWasHere/Data-Storytelling/README.md

 -
 What it is:
 -
 This is a workbook with a main sheet that functions like a homepage, has several dataset sheets and 16 chart sheets.
 Its main focus is demonstrating Excel VBA automation.
 The home page has over 30 VBA-enabled action buttons used to manipulate and change objects throughout the workbook.
+BTW, the charts are from an older presentation.
+I didn't bother to update the colors because my role is to build the VBA automation, not design the charts themselves.

 What it does:
 -